mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 He chuckled a quick breath, barely a puff, and told him, "Nobody dies in the dark."

-He stared comfortably into Kipnu's eyes as if harvesting Kipnu's emotions to feed his malevolent hunger.
+He stared comfortably into Kipnu's eyes as if harvesting Kipnu's emotions to feed the hunger of his malevolence.

 "When the darkness falls and the mainlanders kill each other in the chaos, I'll be there to laugh as it all comes tumbling down."